 It wasn’t until after the Treaty of Guadalupe Hidalgo in 1848 that the first permanent settlers arrived.
 The citizens of Doña Ana who wanted to remain citizens of Mexico crossed the river and established Mesilla seven miles down river, on the Mexico side of the border.
 The new community thrived.
 By 1850, Mesilla had established itself as an important transportation hub for both supplies and people.
 However, the consistent Apache raids kept the community on high alert.
 Periodically Apaches swept through the valley, stealing livestock and food, murdering colonists and seizing captives.
 In response, the villagers sent out the Mesilla Guard, a militia comprised of a man from each household.
 They would indiscriminately take revenge on any Apache they could find.

 By 1851, the United States government established Fort Fillmore on the other side of the river to protect their newly conquered territory and the influx of settlers.
 Mesilla was closer to the fort than Las Cruces or Doña Ana.
 The village became the supply center for the garrisoned troops, providing entertainment, food, hay and building materials.
 The Mexican inhabitants of Mesilla provided the skills needed to build an adobe fort.
-By mid-century the village’s population reached 3,000, making it the largest town between San Antonio and San Diego, It was an important stop for both the Butterfield Stage Line and the San Antonio-San Diego Mail Lines.
-The community built fine hotels and restaurants around the plaza to accommodate the influx of travelers and new residents.
+By mid-century the village’s population reached 3,000, making it the largest town between San Antonio and San Diego.
+It was an important stop for both the Butterfield Stage Line and the San Antonio-San Diego Mail Lines.
+The community built fancy hotels and restaurants around the plaza to accommodate the deluge of travelers, as well as the influx new residents.
 The mix of political views and cultures frequently escalated into conflict, fist fights, riots and shootouts.

 The United States government negotiated The Gadsden Purchase in 1854 based on pressure from the railroads to build a direct east-west line.
 The Gadsden Purchase, or Mexican-American Treaty v2.0, was an agreement between the United States and Mexico, wherein the United States agreed to pay Mexico $10 million for the 29,670-square mile strip of northern Mexico that would become part of Arizona and New Mexico.
 Conveniently, the transaction provided the land necessary for a southern transcontinental railroad.
 Mesilla, like many border communities, was absorbed into the United States in the process.